ssanusi/expo-nfc-module/README.md

 - NFC functionality requires iPhone 7 or newer running iOS 13+
 - The app must be in the foreground to use NFC
 - iOS will show a system dialog for NFC operations
+- Requires an Apple Developer account with NFC entitlements

 ### Android

 - Device must have NFC hardware
 - NFC must be enabled in the device settings
 - For optimal user experience, instruct users to hold the tag against the back of their device

+### Important Requirements

+- NFC functionality requires a development or production build (won't work in Expo Go)
+- Only works on physical devices with NFC capabilities (not simulators/emulators)

 ## Example